e-mar404/go-present/README.md

 - Renders the md into html and displays it

-- Hitting enter or "l" will advance the slide (go to the next md file)
+- Hitting ctrl-n will advance the slide (go to the next md file)

-- Hitting shift + enter or "h" will go back a slide
+- Hitting ctrl-p will go back a slide

-- Hitting "r" will run the code snippet on a slide, if there is one and show the output
+- Hitting leader-rc will run the code snippet on a slide, if there is one and show the output

 ## Usage

 I am thinking of something similar to this flow:

-1. run the command `present` and pass the path of the directory that has the slides.
-2. this should convert all the md slides into html files and then start a http fileserver
-3. while presenting all the keymaps above should work as intended
+1. open a directory on vim and start presenting with a command / toggle

+2. the plugin will start a go server that takes the md files that the lua client sends and will convert them to html

+3. the go server will serve those files, listen for updates of the lua client, and open the page (prob some localhost:42069 like address)

+4. while presenting the neovim client should have speaker notes and should be able to run code that will and show the output on both neovim and on the website

+5. pressing next and prev on neovim should change the slide on both neovim and the website (this means that what ever page the neovim instance is showing should be mirrored on the website)

+Note: editing text on the md file in the neovim instance should be fairly quick to change on the website as well